ODIM-Project/ODIM/docs/Troubleshooting.md

 ------

 **10. Resource Aggregator for ODIM deployment fails.
-What could be the reason?**
+What are some of the possible ways of addressing this issue?**

    ​Resource Aggregator for ODIM deployment can fail due to multiple reasons.